naacl-org/naacl-hlt-2015/tutorials.md

 # Tutorials: May 31

-There will be six half-day tutorials on Sunday, May 31 – three in the morning and three in the afternoon.
+There will be six half-day tutorials on Sunday, May 31 – three in the morning session (9am-12pm) and three in the afternoon session (2pm-5pm).

-## Morning tutorials
+## Morning tutorials (9am-12pm)

 T1
 : [*Hands-on Learning to Search for Structured Prediction*](tutorial-hands-on-learning.html),